homanchou/xr/book/build-your-own-webvr-site.md

 3. System generated events.
 These are messages that are indirectly triggered by something that has happened.
 It could even be just the passing of time.
 For example we could have a system that emits periodic events to open a door every 60 seconds then close 15 seconds after that.
 We could have a system observe if bullets actually hit zombies and emit an event that the zombie was killed.
 These events also originate on the client but should only come from one client otherwise we could end up with duplicate or conflicting events if they are calculated on every client.
 4. Server generated event.
 Lastly these types of events come from the server and supplement events that cannot be generated on the client side.
 For example the client cannot tell us they have left if they just close their browser and disconnect.
 The server however can detect that the client has detached and emit an event that that user left.

-### Phoenix PubSub
+### Phoenix PubSub as an Event Stream

-Phoenix comes with a library called PubSub which allows any process to subscribe to a named topic  and for any code to broadcast messages on a topic.
+Phoenix comes with a library called PubSub which allows any process to subscribe or broadcast on a named topic.
 This is very convenient to easily allow any Elixir process to talk to another process.

 Here's an example of how to use PubSub in the iex terminal: